MeerKAT discovery of a double radio relic and odd radio circle: connecting cluster and galaxy merger shocks: ORC J1027--4422

 \section{ORC~J1027--4422}

 The discovery of Odd Radio Circles (ORCs) with ASKAP by \cite{Norris2021} and \cite{Koribalski2021}, prompted us to search for similar radio sources in the observed MeerKAT field.
-The three known single ORCs --- ORC J2103--6200, ORC J1555+2726 and ORC J0102--2450 --- have diameters of 70--80\arcsec\ (300 -- 500 kpc) and are each centered on a prominent elliptical galaxy ($z \approx 0.2 - 0.6$).
+The three known single ORCs --- ORC J2103--6200, ORC J1555+2726 and ORC J0102--2450 --- have diameters of 70\arcsec\ -- 80\arcsec\ (300 -- 500~kpc) and are each centered on a prominent elliptical galaxy ($z \approx 0.2 - 0.6$).
+Their properties are summarised in Table~5.
+Our search resulted in one peculiar radio ring, named ORC~J1027--4422 (see Fig.~\ref{fig:orcj1027-4422}), which we analyse here.
+It consists of a very faint, patchy near-circular structure and a much brighter, elongated central area with two distinct radio peaks.
+The whole system, including the diffuse radio emission within the ring, has a total, primary-beam corrected flux density of $1.0 \pm 0.1$~mJy in the MeerKAT 1.3~GHz wide-band image.
+The ring has a slight ellipticity (diameter $\sim$ 90\arcsec\ $\times$ 100\arcsec, $PA \sim 45$\degr) and varies in brightness.
+The two brightest ring sections, approximately south-east and north-west of the centre, are similar in morphology to double relics in the outskirts of galaxy clusters (like the one discussed in Section~3).
+ORC~J1027--4422 is centred at approximately $\alpha,\delta$(J2000) = 10:27:14.38, --44:22:56.7 (Galactic $l,b = 277.5\degr, +11.3\degr$).
+The elongated radio source in its central area ($\sim$0.4~mJy) has two distinct radio peaks (at 58 and 67 $\mu$Jy\,beam$^{-1}$) which are separated by $\sim$15\arcsec.